kawansoft/aceql-http/README.md

 Benefits of this implementation are:

 - Session ids are short and generate less HTTP traffic.
-- Because session ids are short, they are  easy to use “manually” (with cURL, etc.)
+- Because session ids are short, they are  easy to use â€œmanuallyâ€� (with cURL, etc.)

 The disadvantage is that session information is stored on the server side.